-The predictive solute transport simulations will be based on the predictive groundwater flow simulations, where expected changes at the land surface across the Site are accounted for.
 The predictive simulations documented in DBS&A (2009) indicate that water levels within the uppermost water-bearing unit, the Quaternary alluvium (Qal), are expected to decline in the future, rather than rise above current or recent levels.
 This result is true even for the case where greater than expected recharge is applied across the Site.
 This result is due primarily to the elimination or reduction of significant sources of recharge on or adjacent to the Site, such as the City of Henderson (CoH) Southern and Northern Rapid Infiltration Basins (RIBs).
 Consequently, BRC believes that the potential remobilization of contaminants in the vadose zone due to a rising water table is no longer a significant potential process of concern.
+However, predicted movement of the water table will be monitored during the simulations to confirm this expectation, particularly in the vicinity of potential source areas.